eraldtorra/messageAngular/README.md

 ```

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Tech Stack

+- **Frontend Framework**: Angular 19.1.4
+- **UI Components**: Angular Material
+- **State Management**: NgRx
+- **Real-time Communication**: Socket.io / SignalR
+- **Styling**: SCSS with responsive design principles

+## Backend Integration

+This frontend application is designed to work with RESTful APIs or WebSocket servers.
+Configure the connection settings in the environment files to connect to your backend service.

 ## Additional Resources